billgathen/thinking-in-elm/3_the_world_outside/README.md

 Back inside `Main.elm`, let's see how the `jsLikes` port brings that "Like" string back into the Elm flow.

-Incoming ports don't need a body, just a declaration that defines what type of data they will receive.
+Incoming ports don't need a body, just a [type annotation](http://elm-lang.org/guide/model-the-problem#contracts) that defines what type of data they can pass.
 Incoming ports automatically create a signal of the same name that emits new values whenever the port receives a message from JavaScript.

 However, the `jsLikes` signal emits strings, not actions.
 The `jsLikesActions` signal listens to the `jsLikes` signal and uses `Signal.map` to replace whatever comes in from the port with a `Like` action.
 In this example, we don't care about the actual value passed back by jsLikes, but if we did, we could include it in our Action and `update` would receive it just like any other action.

 The final piece to the puzzle is a new argument to `StartApp.start`: the `inputs` array.
 This contains any signals that we want routed into the model-update-view workflow, so we add the jsLikesActions signal here.
-Anything emitted by the signals in this list will be dropped directly into the `update` function as the action, which is why we needed to convert the signal's return value from a string to a `Like` action beforehand.
+Anything emitted by the signals in this list will be dropped directly into the `update` function as an action, which is why we needed to convert the signal's return value from a string to a `Like` action beforehand.

 ## Type Annotations